nicfontaine/react-emoji-popup-lister/README.md

 			<EmojiPopup
 				// Use your input component
 				input={Input}
-				// Use state in parent component
+				// Pass state from the parent component inputText={inputText}
-				inputText={inputText}
 				setInputText={setInputText}
 				// Add your event handlers
 				onChange={handleChange}
+				//...
 			/>
 		</div>
 	);